ICarly season 6

 The sixth and final season of iCarly began airing on Nickelodeon on March 24, 2012.
 This season features Carly Shay (Miranda Cosgrove), Sam Puckett (Jennette McCurdy) and Freddie Benson (Nathan Kress), as their web show, iCarly, is becoming more popular worldwide. iCarly aired its 100th produced episode in this season, making it the first Nickelodeon live-action sitcom to reach that number.
 Nickelodeon shows like Drake & Josh, Zoey 101 and others usually lasted around 65 episodes.
 As of 2019, only Nickelodeon's sketch comedy series All That and Henry Danger had reached a similar number of episodes.

 On May 17, 2012, it was announced that this season would be the final season, and the series finale event would air in November 2012.
 However, Nick promoted the October 6, 2012 episode, "iShock America", as the start of the "final season".
 The series concluded on November 23, 2012 with a two-part special episode titled "iGoodbye".
-An iCarly revival later premiered in 2021.
+An iCarly revival later premiered in June 2021.